-Yellow city cabs are metered, with rates doubling between midnight and 5am.
+City cabs are metered, with rates doubling between midnight and 5am.
 Additional costs are charged for trips from an airport or a bus, port or train station, as well as for each piece of luggage over 10kg.
-Grey rural taxis do not have meters, so you should always settle on a price before you get in.
+Before you get into the taxi ask how much the price is likely to be.
+In some places, such as on islands, where they shuttle tourists between popular locations, the price is set each season.

 Some taxi drivers in Athens have been known to overcharge unwary travellers.
 If you have a complaint about a taxi driver, take the cab number and report your complaint to the tourist police.
 Taxi drivers in other towns in Greece are, on the whole, friendly, helpful and honest.

 Most Greek towns are small enough to get around on foot.
-All the major towns have local buses, but the only places you’re likely to need them are Athens, Patra, Kalamata and Thessaloniki.
+All the major towns have local buses, but they are especially useful in Athens, Patra, Kalamata and Thessaloniki.